Hemiandrus fabella: Morphology

-Hemiandrus furoviarius' is a small wētā species with a maximum hind femur length of 11.2 mm for females and 10.6 mm for males.
-Tekapo ground wētā are one of several Hemiandrus species with unusually short ovipositors as such it can be distinguished from one of its closest relatives, the Timaru wētā, by its much shorter ovipositor.
+Hemiandrus fabella is a small wētā species with a maximum hind femur length of 11.2 mm for females and 10.6 mm for males.
+Tekapo ground wētā are one of several Hemiandrus species with unusually short ovipositors as such it can be distinguished from one of its closest relatives, Hemiandrus johnsi (also known as the Timaru wētā), by its much shorter ovipositor.
 The Tekapo ground wētā also has two rows of (7-10) almost symmetrical spines on its tibiae which cover three-quarters of the tibia starting at the apical end.
 They can be distinguished from some other Hemiandrus species by an incomplete covering of hair on the 4th segment of the maxillary palps and a complete lack of hair on the 3rd segment.

 Behaviour

-Hemiandrus 'furoviarius' individuals held in laboratory conditions have been observed stridulating in early summer which likely corresponds with their mating behaviour.
+Hemiandrus fabella individuals held in laboratory conditions have been observed stridulating in early summer which likely corresponds with their mating behaviour.
 Tekapo ground wētā lifecycle is strongly tied to the seasons.
 No wētā have been trapped in winter field sampling indicating the wētā are inactive during the coldest months while laboratory specimens held at room temperature were occasionally active.
-Hemiandrus 'furoviarius' therefore most likely exhibits winter quiescence during the cold season.
+Hemiandrus fabella therefore is not active when temperatures are low, remaining below ground.

-Like other ground wētā, Hemiandrus 'furoviarius is a burrowing species.
+Like other ground wētā, Hemiandrus fabella is a burrowing species.
 They construct short burrows with a 'foot' at the end, burrow entrances are then sealed with a dirt cap.
 A description of the burrowing technique from van Wyngaarden (1995), "The wētā anchors itself by all six legs.
 Soil is scooped under the head and pushed back both by the pivoting of the head and the rearward movement of the whole animal.
 The fore and hind legs help to position the pile of loose soil.
 After several 'scoops' of soil are collected under the abdomen, the pile is flicked out the back by two or more swift alternate kicks of the hind legs.
 Large pieces of sand, stones and debris (up to about the size of the wētā's head) are removed individually with the mandibles.
 Pieces larger than this are left and the burrow diverted around them".

 Unlike other wētā species the Tekapo ground wētā does not have large spines on its hind legs which it can raise in defence or particularly large mandibles, instead it has been observed to jump erratically away from the threat.